 Periodic/persistent cancellation

-Generally supported by: CMCC
+Generally supported by: CMCC, ETRI

 Not supporting any of above: Lenovo, LGE, Samsung, OPPO

+Low priority: Qualcomm, Lenovo, Nokia/NSB, CATT, NEC

 The views are very split.
 To attempt to make progress, I suggest to consider first achieving an agreement for down selection and at high-level, if at all possible, based on which companies can do more in-depth study.
 However, if such an agreement cannot be achieved, then we can only close the discussion for this category.

-Potential Proposal: Select by RAN1#111 meeting at most one enhanced signaling for flexible SRS transmission from the following list:
+Proposal 2.6.1: Select by RAN1#111 meeting at most one enhanced signaling for flexible SRS transmission from the following list:

 Dynamic update of one or more of the following SRS parameters